jnh277/data_to_mpc/README.md

 ```
 If this worked, `systemctl get-default` should return `multi-user.target`.
 Reboot!

 After reboot, the GUI will not be loaded.
-Log in and navigate to the directory where the runfile was downloaded, then run the runfile:
+Log in and navigate to the directory where the runfile was downloaded, then run the runfile.
+For the 11.1.0 runfile:
 ```shell
 sudo sh cuda_11.1.0_455.23.05_linux.run
 ```
-It will appear to do nothing for a little bit, then an EULA will appear.
+It will appear to do nothing for a bit, then an EULA will appear.
 It's probably poorly scaled, type `accept` and hit enter to dismiss.
 The next menu should be some installation settings, enter the Toolkit settings and exert your will if you want to stop it from making desktop shortcuts.
 Install everything as the samples are useful for validation.

 It will print nothing for a while again and should succeed.
 If it doesn't say on the last line that it has failed then it has succeeded.

-After install lines need to be added to `~/.bashrc` or equivalent.
+After install these lines need to be added to `~/.bashrc` or equivalent.
 The version number is in the path, so change it if installing a different version.
 Run:
 ```shell
 echo 'export PATH=/usr/local/cuda-11.1/bin${PATH:+:${PATH}}' >> ~/.bashrc
 echo 'export LD_LIBRARY_PATH=/usr/local/cuda-11.1/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}' >> ~/.bashrc